Mutai-Gilbert/Updated-Portfolio-Website/README.md

 ## Design

-The design of the website draws inspiration from the personal computer "Pip-Boy 3000 Mark IV" featured in the popular video game, Fallout 4.

 The website has been thoughtfully organized to showcase the owner's skills and experience.
 The portfolio has been divided into four key pages: Home, Projects, About, and Contact, which have been strategically chosen to ensure potential recruiters or employers have access to the most important information.
 By presenting their past work and achievements on the Projects page, providing a brief introduction of themselves on the About page, and including contact information on the Contact page, the owner aims to create an impressive and compelling digital presence that can effectively communicate their strengths and expertise to potential employers.

 ## Development